symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``array``

 Configures the IP addresses that should be trusted as proxies.
-It becomes the service container parameter called ``kernel.trusted_proxies``.

 .. seealso::